nsdevaraj/CS-Infinity/React/React JS/Concetps/React Performance Optimization.md

 React’s `lazy` function enables dynamic imports of components, and the `Suspense` component wraps these lazy-loaded components to show a fallback UI (e.g., a loading spinner) while the component is being fetched.

 ---

-#### 60. **What are some best practices for improving performance in React applications?**
-**Answer**:
-Some best practices include:
-- **Use React.memo** to memoize components and avoid unnecessary re-renders.
-- **Use `useMemo` and `useCallback`** for expensive computations and functions that don’t change often.
-- **Lazy load components** to reduce the initial load time.
-- **Code splitting** using React’s `Suspense` and `lazy` for loading only the necessary parts of the app.
-- **Avoid inline functions in JSX** as they create new instances on every render.
-- **Use the `key` prop correctly** in lists to optimize reconciliation.

-**Concept Explanation**:
-Performance optimization involves reducing unnecessary renders, splitting large files, and minimizing computation during renders.
-React provides built-in methods and patterns, such as memoization and lazy loading, to enhance the performance of applications.

----

-Let me know if you'd like to continue with more sections or if you need further explanations on any of these topics!